Arduino ILI9341 Touchscreen Tutorial: XPT2046 Wiring, Graphics, Calibration & UI

 Overall, the display gives you a smooth, colorful output with very simple wiring.

-Why ILI9341 Is Popular for Arduino Projects
+Why ILI9341 is Popular for Arduino Projects

 The ILI9341 is popular because it offers a great balance of features, performance, and price.
 It is cheap, easy to find, and works well even with low-power boards.
 The Adafruit and community libraries make drawing graphics very simple.
 You can show text, shapes, images, and charts using just a few lines of code.